-Credits 3.00 - This course builds student capacities to solve problems and improve academic success through the use of computer applications and assistive technology widely available as software packages, primarily the Microsoft Office Suite, Kurzweil, and Dragon NaturallySpeaking.
+This course builds student capacities to solve problems and improve academic success through the use of computer applications and assistive technology widely available as software packages, primarily the Microsoft Office Suite, Kurzweil, and Dragon NaturallySpeaking.
 As a “why-to” as well as a “how-to” course, topics span: (1) an introduction to the most common uses for students and the preceding history of computing and computers in education, (2) case studies of real world applications, and (3) student productivity projects aimed at integration of computer applications.
 The integration and customized usage of computer applications is emphasized, both for active student usage and as a career enhancement.
 Freeware will also be examined.
 Visually-instructed procedures and textbook content is augmented by Kurzweil 3000 as part of an Active Reading and study management system integrated with a digital Master NoteBook via OneNote.
 While the text focuses on using Microsoft Word, Excel, PowerPoint, and Access, usage skills are extended to a variety of academic tasks and productivity purposes.
-This course does not count towards the Computer Science/Gaming requirements.
-There are no prerequisites for this course.
+This course does not count towards the A.S. in Computer Science requirements.

-Credits: 3.000 - This course introduces interactive game design, game play fundamentals, and the roles within the development team.
+This course introduces interactive game design, game play fundamentals, and the roles within the development team.
 A history and philosophy of game development and game development careers will also be explored.
 Students will explore games via analysis and critique, decomposition, and designing a new game.
-Various game genres, game play, storytelling, and the social impacts of gaming will be considered. (fall and spring) Prerequisites:Math Level at or above L4, EN 1011 and FY 1011 or concurrently
+Various game genres, game play, storytelling, and the social impacts of gaming will be considered.
+Prerequisites:Math Level at or above L4, EN 1011 and FY 1011 or concurrently.

 This course teaches the fundamental ideas behind the object-oriented approach to programming used in business, software, and game development.
 Through the widely-used Java programming language the basic principles and concepts of object-oriented programming will be studied as well as the syntax of this high level language.
 These include: operators, program control, arrays, classes, inheritance, polymorphism, and event handling.
 Techniques for simplifying the programming process, testing code quality, and debugging will also be explored.
 Prerequisites: CS1401 and MA1601 or MA2701 with a grade of "C" or better.